New C-USA TV deal to shift October games to weeknights

 C-USA will eventually be a 10-school conference, keeping UTEP, Florida International, Middle Tennessee, Louisiana Tech and Western Kentucky.

-The new deal gives CBS Sports Network the top weekly selection of C-USA football games and men’s basketball games.
+The new deal keeps CBS Sports Network as the primary home for C-USA’s top football and men’s basketball games.

 CBS Sports Network will also air the C-USA football championship, the men’s basketball tournament semifinals and championship game, the women’s basketball championship game and conference title games for baseball and softball.

-The new agreement puts more C-USA games on ESPN networks than its current contracts, which often had fans scrambling to figure out where to watch their teams — including Facebook streams and the NFL Network.
+The new agreement guarantees C-USA football games will be on ESPN cable networks, something the soon-to-be expiring contracts did not.
+C-USA’s last deal often sent fans scrambling to figure out where to watch their teams — including Facebook streams and the NFL Network.

-“This is a major step forward for Conference USA in terms of our multimedia rights as it relates to streamlined exposure, accessibility for our fans and greater financial resources for our members,” Commissioner Judy MacLeod said in a statement.

 All October conference games will be played midweek.
 ESPN networks will carry eight of those games a year.